Chad Baker-Mazara: Auburn

 Baker-Mazara transferred to play for the Auburn Tigers.
 On February 24, 2024, he put up 25 points in a win over Georgia.
 During the 2023–24 season, Baker-Mazara appeared in 35 games with nine starts, where he averaged 10.0 points, 3.7 rebounds, and over two assists per game.
 On February 4, 2025, he totaled 15 points in a win over Oklahoma.
 On February 11, Baker-Mazara came off the bench for the first time that season, where he played 28 minutes while putting up four assists, two rebounds and two steals in a win over Vanderbilt.
 On February 15, he scored 15 points in a win over rival Alabama.
 On February 19, Baker-Mazara dropped 15 points in a win over Arkansas.
 For his performance during the 2024–25 season, he was named one of the five finalists for the Julius Erving Award.

 USC

-Baker-Mazara transferred to play for the USC Trojans.
+Baker-Mazara transferred to play for the USC Trojans in his final collegiate year.
+On March 1, 2026, when Baker-Mazara was 26, USC announced he was no longer on the team.
+The school later claimed that the dismissal was due to Baker-Mazara violating a "morals clause".
+Baker-Mazara later sued USC and coach Eric Musselman, claiming that he was dismissed in order for USC to avoid paying him the remainder of his NIL contract.

+Professional career

+Baker-Mazara was chosen 1st overall in the 2026 Baloncesto Superior Nacional (BSN) draft by the Gigantes de Carolina.